fluidecho/kurunt/README.md

 # Kurunt

-"Kurunt" real-time processing of streaming data at any scale, using node.js.
+"Kurunt" for real-time processing of streaming data at any scale, using node.js.

 Can be used to capture, process and store both big and small data.
 Useful for real-time: analytics, applications, ETL and time series data.

-Has been build to be efficient and fast, benchmarked at processing over a million tuples per second per node.
-Simple to use through its web admin.
+Simple to use 'stand-alone' through its web admin, or as a 'framework' node.js module.

 ### *** UNDER DEV, COMING SOON (star me if interested) ***